Azirella

 Track outcomes, detect drift, measure quality

 Hourly outcome collection scores every decision against actual results.
-Calibrated confidence intervals track certainty.
+Calibrated likelihood intervals track certainty.
 Forecast quality scoring measures probabilistic accuracy.
 Drift triggers detect when agents need retraining.

-Implemented: Outcome collection, confidence calibration, quality scoring, drift detection
+Implemented: Outcome collection, likelihood calibration, quality scoring, drift detection

 4